nikumu/nikumu/README.md

 </h2>

-I am André Bianchi, a web developer with 1 year of experience.
+I am André Bianchi, a web developer with 2 years of experience.
 I have a passion for creating visually appealing and user-friendly websites.
 My skills include HTML, **CSS**, **JavaScript**, and various web development frameworks such as **React** and **Angular**.
 I am constantly learning and staying up to date with the latest web development technologies to improve my skills and deliver the best results for my clients.
 I am always looking for new challenges and opportunities to grow as a developer.

 🚀 I'm **Front end** Developer